Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you

 Check the bottom of the pot.
-If it is stainless steel it will be marked by a stamp on the bottom.
+Stainless steel is marked by a stamp on the bottom.
 An 8-quart sized stainless steel pot is perfect for beginners, and will hold up to 5 lbs. of soap batter.

 MY RECOMMENDATION: Cuisinart 8-quart stainless steel pot (I’ve had this workhorse for a decade-plus and it’s still perfect.)

 Stick Blender (AKA Immersion Blender)

-Stick blenders are used to quickly and thoroughly emulsify your oils and lye solution together and bring to “trace” (a thickening of the soap batter and the beginning of the soap making chemical reaction.)
+Stick blenders quickly and thoroughly emulsify your oils and lye solution together and bring it to “trace” (a thickening of the soap batter and the beginning of the soap making chemical reaction.)

 Yes, technically you can mix your oils and lye solution together by hand but it takes forevvvvvver to adequately emulsify.
 It can take more than an hour of constant stirring by hand for some soap recipes to come to trace, compared to 5 minutes or less with a stick blender.
 So, yeah, you’ll want a stick blender.

-Also note that you can’t use a hand mixer or regular blender; it is dangerous to use these appliances to make soap because they can splatter caustic soap batter all over your kitchen (and you).
+Also note that you CAN’T use a hand mixer or regular blender; it is dangerous to use these to make soap because they can splatter caustic soap batter all over your kitchen (and you).

 Stick blender only, friend!